Scott-Barnett/AlternativePy/README.md

 ```
 git clone https://github.com/Scott-Barnett/AlternativePy.git $HOME/.AlternativePy
 ```
-Then add the executable directory to your path as follows, by adding the following to your $HOME/.bashrc
+Then add the executable directory to your path by inserting the following to your $HOME/.bashrc
 ```
 if [ -d "$HOME/.AlternativePy/bin" ]; then
   PATH="$HOME/.AlternativePy/bin:$PATH"